ecrowley62/secure-storage-tools/README.md

 ### Overview
-Simple script for opening and mounting an encrypted partition.
+Simple scripts for opening and mounting an encrypted partition, or umounting and closing an encrypted partition.
 Might also have this backup the contents to another encrypted partition, or something like that.
 Will see how this evolves.

 ### Source commands
 - This script is a wrapper around cryptsetup and mount.
 Specifically: